-On January 12, 2015, the Company participated to a preliminary hearing called by the ICSID arbitration tribunal, which addressed an agenda comprised of largely procedural matters.
-Following the preliminary hearing, the ICSID tribunal issued Procedural Order No. 1 on January 27, 2015, addressing the procedural issues discussed during the preliminary hearing.
+On January 12, 2015, the Company participated in the first procedural meeting called by the ICSID arbitration tribunal, which addressed an agenda comprised of largely procedural matters.
+Following the first procedural meeting, the ICSID tribunal issued Procedural Order No. 1 on January 27, 2015, addressing the procedural issues discussed during the meeting.
 Set forth below is a summary of the tribunal's material decisions in P.O.
 No. 1:

-Bear Creek will submit its memorial on the merits containing a full set of its arguments, witness statements, expert witness statements and supporting documentation by May 29, 2015;

-- The Government of Peru will have 130 days to prepare a counter-memorial respond to Bear Creek's memorial and introduce objections to the jurisdiction of the ICSID tribunal (if any); - Bear Creek will have 94 days to submit its reply on the merits and counter-memorial on jurisdiction, if any;; - The Government of Peru will have 94 days to submit its rejoinder on the merits and reply on jurisdiction, if any; - Bear Creek will have 45 days to submit its rejoinder on jurisdiction, if any; - A process for non-disputing party submissions, if any, is scheduled for the period June 9, 2016 July 21, 2016; and - The final hearings before the ICSID arbitration tribunal will take place in Washington D.C. on September 8 14, 2016, with three days held in reserve in case more hearing time is needed.
+- Bear Creek will submit its legal memorial on the merits, witness statements, expert witness statements and supporting documentation by May 29, 2015; - The Government of Peru will have 130 days to submit its counter-memorial and lodge jurisdictional objections, if any; - Bear Creek will have 94 days to submit its reply on the merits and counter-memorial on jurisdiction, if any; - The Government of Peru will have 94 days to submit its rejoinder on the merits and reply on jurisdiction, if any; - Bear Creek will have 45 days to submit its rejoinder on jurisdiction, if any; - A process for non-disputing party submissions (amicus submissions), if any, is scheduled for the period June 9, 2016 July 21, 2016; and - The final hearings before the ICSID arbitration tribunal will take place in Washington D.C. on September 8 - 14, 2016, with three days held in reserve in case more hearing time is needed.

-As indicated continuously since the expropriation of Santa Ana in 2011, the Company remains open to negotiating a settlement and willing to re-engage in settlement discussions which ceased in August 2014.
-Meanwhile, the Company is vigorously preparing its case for international arbitration beginning with the submission of its memorial on the merits on May 29 2015 and is seeking full reparation for, among other things, the Peruvian Government's expropriation of Santa Ana as well as resulting damages to the Corani project.
+The Company is preparing its case for international arbitration beginning with the submission of its memorial on the merits on May 29 2015 and is seeking full reparation for, among other things, the Peruvian Government's expropriation of Santa Ana as well as resulting damages to the Corani project.
+Irrespective of the foregoing, the Company remains open to seeking to achieve an amicable settlement of this dispute with the Peruvian Government and is willing to re-engage in settlement discussions which ceased in August 2014.

-During the year ended December 31, 2014, the Company incurred expenditures of \$1.4 million on the Santa Ana project, principally for ongoing legal related costs associated with the Amparo, the civil lawsuit, negotiations with the Peruvian Government and preparation of Notice under the FTA.
+During the three months ended March 31, 2015, the Company incurred expenditures of \$0.4 million on the Santa Ana project, principally for ongoing legal related costs associated with its submissions for its international arbitration case.